z390development/z390/doc/fileaccess.md

-# Non-VSAM file access
+# Non-VSAM file services

 z390 supports sequential and random access to files through the provision of SVC functions and assembler macros.

 The macros described here seek to emulate those provided by IBM&reg; as part of their operating system macro services where it makes sense in the context of z390 runtime environments.